 You can store your photos on Amazon Prime Photos or Amazon Cloud Drive.
 Both platforms are included within your Prime subscription and offer incredible value for photographers looking to back-up a significant archive.

 How much Amazon Prime photo storage do I get?

-With Amazon Prime Photos you get unlimited photo storage across both the Prime Photos and Cloud Drive platforms, and in our review of this service and others, for the price of Prime that’s a very good deal.
+Amazon Drive is also included with your Prime subscription, offering 5GB of storage for videos and other content.
+In our review of this service and others, for the price of a Prime subscription that’s a very good deal.
+But we digress.

 Amazon Prime offers many benefits, but for photographers its unlimited photo storage – which comes free with a Prime membership – is unrivalled in the marketplace.
 Even Flickr caps its users’ storage at a terabyte.

-What is the difference between Amazon Prime Photos and Amazon Cloud Drive?
+What is the difference between Amazon Photos and Amazon Drive?

-There are two ways of using Amazon Prime for photo storage: Prime Photos and Amazon Drive.
+There are two ways of using Amazon Prime for photo storage: Amazon Photos and Amazon Drive.
 To understand the difference, try thinking about it terms of a website.
 Amazon Drive is like the content management system, or CMS – the back end where you upload and manage files.
-Prime Photos is the front end, the public-facing site where you see the fruits of your labour in all their glory.
+Amazon Photos is the front end, the public-facing site where you see the fruits of your labour in all their glory.

-Also, Prime Photos will display your images.
+Also, Amazon Photos will display your images.
 But Amazon Drive can also store your music files, Word documents, PDFs and anything else.
 Drive is more of an asset management platform.
 Prime Photos is more of a gallery.

-Both Prime Photos and Amazon Cloud Drive offer the same unlimited photo storage.
+Both Amazon Photos and Amazon Cloud Drive offer the same unlimited photo storage.
 However, for all other files – including videos – you’re limited to 5GB.
 Once you exceed that number you’ll need to purchase more storage for those files.